Flying ant swarmer for spring ant swarm identification in the Treasure Valley

 Warning

-Do not spray over-the-counter pesticides at swarming ants.
-This kills visible swarmers but does nothing to the colony.
-It may cause the colony to move deeper into your walls, making treatment more difficult.
+Do not bug bomb or spray over-the-counter pesticides at swarming ants.
+You'll kill the visible swarmers and accomplish nothing else.
+Worse, you can push the colony deeper into your walls, which makes treatment harder and more expensive.

-1. Don't panic - Swarmers themselves are harmless and don't bite
+1. Don't panic.
+Swarmers are harmless.
+They don't bite or sting.

-2. Collect specimens - Tape several to white paper for identification
+2. Collect specimens.
+Tape several to a sheet of white paper for ID.

-3. Note the location - Where are they emerging?
-Near windows, walls, foundations?
+3. Note the location.
+Where are they emerging?
+Around windows, baseboards, foundations?

-4. Vacuum visible swarmers - This removes them without spraying pesticides
+4. Vacuum visible swarmers.
+This clears them out without spraying pesticides.

-5. Don't use spray pesticides - Sprays don't address the colony and may scatter it
+5. Skip the spray cans.
+Aerosol pesticides don't reach the colony and can scatter it deeper into your walls.

 Professional Treatment for Ant Swarm Situations